 336W HortiLED TOP 2.0 LED luminaires for a Grow Area that is 40ft x 120ft

 As you can see, for the HPS solution, we can achieve 445 µmols with 99 x 1000W luminaires hung on 10ft spaced trusses.
-To achieve the same light level with LEDs, we need to use more luminaires than the HPS layout, and cannot achieve the uniformity, nor fit them all if we try to hang them on the 10 ft truss – in this case, we would have to install additional track to fit the number of LED luminaires required.
+To achieve the same light level with LEDs, we need to use more lights than the HPS layout, and cannot achieve uniformity, nor fit them all if we try to hang them on the 10 ft truss.
+In this case, we would have to install an additional track to fit the number of LEDs required.

-For the LED application, 160 luminaires at 1100 µmol/m2/s output each, are producing a total of 176,000 µmols of photons per second for this entire space.
-The 99 HPS luminaires with an output of 2100 µmol/m2/s each, are producing 207,900 µmols of photons per second.
+For the LED application―160 luminaires at 1100 µmol/m2/s output each―produce a total of 176,000 µmols of photons per second for this entire space.
+The 99 HPS luminaires with an output of 2100 µmol/m2/s each produce 207,900 µmols of photons per second.
 The question is, which one will your crop perform better under?
-The simple answer looks like it would be HPS luminaires.
-However, if your plant is utilizing the blue and red wavelengths of light more efficiently than other areas of the PAR spectrum, then LED luminaires might work better for your crop, since some of those photons from the HPS luminaires are not utilized by plants for photosynthesis.
+The simple answer looks like it would be HPS lights.
+However, if your plant uses the blue and red wavelengths of light more efficiently than other areas of the PAR spectrum, then LEDs might work better for your crop.
+This is because some of those photons from the HPS luminaires are not utilized by plants for photosynthesis.

-The way you can calculate the payback period for LED luminaires, is by weighing the initial incremental capex costs versus the resulting energy savings.
+You can calculate the payback period for LED grow lights by weighing the initial incremental capex costs versus the resulting energy savings.

 Hybrid ROI Example

-Let’s look at how a hybrid LED and HPS lighting system might differ from an all LED or all HPS system.
-In this plan, we replaced every other HPS luminaire with two LED luminaires.
-The spacing of the luminaires also means that they can still be mounted on the 10ft truss, rather than having to install additional track, as was the case with the all LED solution.
+Let’s look at how a hybrid LED and HPS lighting system might differ from an all-LED or all-HPS system.
+In this plan, we replaced every other HPS luminaire with two LEDs.
+The light spacing also means they can still be mounted on the 10ft truss, rather than having to install an additional track, as was the case with the all-LED solution.

-You can see that the hybrid solution is an incremental capex cost of $59,900 over the HPS installation, but offers an energy savings of 26%.
+You can see that the hybrid solution has an incremental capex cost of $59,900 over the HPS installation but offers an energy savings of 26%.

 Click here to get started on your own custom light plan to see how P.L.
 Light Systems can help grow your business.